Henry Morgentaler: After the war

 In 1946, Abraham emigrated to the United States.
 In 1947, Henry made his way to Brussels in Belgium, where he rejoined his friends the Rosenfarbs.
 Because they were not in Belgium legally, he and his fiancée, Chava Rosenfarb, were required to emigrate.
 Chava's sister, Henia Reinhartz, in her Memoir, "Bits and Pieces," described the harsh economic conditions while the family, and Henry, lived in Brussels.
 One picture shows Henia, Chava, and their mother wearing coats made from blankets donated by UNRRA.
 In 1949, Henry and Chava married.
 They left Europe in February 1950 on the RMS Samaria (1920) sailing to Canada.

-The couple settled in Montréal, where Chava resumed her vocation as a writer.
+The couple settled in Montreal, where Chava resumed her vocation as a writer.
 Several months later their first child, Goldie, was born.
 Their second child was a son, Abraham.
 Henry was, by his own admission, a proud womanizer.
 Their marriage ended in divorce in the mid-1970s.
 Chava died on January 30, 2011.